LJPZebra/OLU/README.md

 ### Detection path

 * fix the detection objectives and insert the filters (?,?,?) in to the filter holders.
 Attach the Hamamatsu camera to the camera port.
+* We used a Olympus 20x objective with a custom tube lens of 150mm focal lenth.

 ### Sample holder